tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Topic 1 Sets.md

 ---

-3. Describe and prove De Morgan’s law using membership tables.
+`3.
+Describe and prove De Morgan’s law using membership tables.`

 De Morgan's laws are two fundamental rules in set theory that show how the operations of `union`, `intersection`, and `complementation` relate to each other.